 It’s 7:00 AM, and part of the Western team has been laboring all night over the first childbirth.
 Sadly, the baby is stillborn.
 It is a rough start for the medical mission.

 Two triage tables are set up against the outside walls of the hospital where hundreds of local men and women wearing colorful saris line up to see the doctors.
 A small piece of masking tape with a drawn on smily face grants the individual who has it access upstairs to the open air roof, the unlikely location of an obstetrics and gynecology (OB/GYN) clinic.
 Sheets hanging off of tin roofs serve as examination rooms and a waiting area is constructed from two large plastic tarps tied together with rows of plastic chairs.
-Obsession Phrases Review.
+His Secret Obsession Review.

 The Western medical mission responsible for the creation of the impromptu OB/GYN ward is a nongovernmental organization named Worldwide Healing Hands (WHH) which was founded by California OB/GYN surgeon Dr. Paula Dhanda.
 On this trip Dr. Dhanda is accompanied by Dr. Henry, Dr. Khatib and Dr. Woods.
 The doctors are supported by a small team of nurses, medical personel and volunteers willing to take on any roll that is asked of them.